the-gophers/gophercon-2021/gophers.md

 ## Aaron Wislang

 I am a Gopher and Cloud Advocate at Microsoft with a focus on Go and Cloud Native.
 Alongside Go, I love working with Linux and Open Source, Containers, Kubernetes, and Python.
+I have been writing Go since <...>, my first in-person Go conference was GopherCon 2018.
 I currently live in Toronto, Canada with my wife and our two boys.

 Please feel free to chat to me about _anything_ Go or Cloud Native related at Microsoft, as well as any of our open source projects such as [KEDA](https://github.com/kedacore/keda), the [KEDA HTTP Add-On](https://github.com/kedacore/http-add-on), [Dapr](https://github.com/dapr/dapr), etc...